 Camera mounted drone flights are flown in marginal conditions.
-They record photogrammetrically, the detailed topography of the
+They record photogrammetrically, the detailed topography of the site.

 A planning conference in progress beneath the only available overhead shelter.

 Much emphasis was placed upon planning by Dan.

-Volume 1.
-Issue 1 Page 3
+Volume 1, Issue 1 Page 3

 D9.
 Tuesday 7th May

-we have sustained our first casualty today, Janine Pyke.
-The grim realities of operational archaeological excavation are beginning to hit home ...
+We have sustained our first casualty today, Janine Pyke.

+The grim realities of operational archaeological

+excavation are beginning to hit home ...

 We have no choice but to ignore the loss

 as Clive insists the work

 must be completed by Friday.

-taken earlier that day.
+Janine Pyke in a photo taken earlier that day.